alvin-est/literate-sniffle/README.md

 Install by cloning the repo and running with NodeJS.
 Also make sure PostgreSQL is installed.
 1. Clone the repo
 2. Navigate to the folder via Terminal/Command-Line
-3. In terminal run the commands:
+3. In terminal run the following commands:
       - psql -u [your_postgres_username] (also enter your password)
       - \i db/schema.sql
 4. Run the commands "npm i" and "npm run seed" + "npm run start"